Thursday, May 25, 2023

 Prepare yourself for another post in our Crafty Chaos series...

-Last year, cute painted bricks as books started appearing in my Pinterest feed.
-I'd already been toying with ideas of some book-ish yard projects and I knew I needed to make some of these.
-At the time though, I wasn't sure where I'd even put painted bricks and so I put off the project.
-Later, as I began preparations to build some raised garden beds in my little side yard, I had an idea...
+Last year, cute painted bricks made to look like books started appearing all over Pinterest.
+My sister had already been toying with the ideas for some book-ish yard projects, so she knew she needed to make a few of these.
+At the time though, she wasn't sure where she'd even put painted bricks — so the project got put on hold.

-What if I lined the base of the garden beds with brick "books"?
+What if she lined the base of the garden beds with brick "books"?

-As I intended to eventually have a lot of these and knew they'll be in the dirt outside (as opposed to book ends or something else indoors), I wanted an approach that wouldn't require too many materials or be too labor-intensive.
-So, for instance, I didn't want to cut out mylar sheet or vinyl stencils for each book on my Cricut.
-And because I'm not very artistic, I wanted simple designs.
+Since she plans to eventually have quite a few of these — and they'll be sitting outside in the dirt — she wanted an approach that wouldn't require too many materials or be overly labor-intensive.
+For example, she didn't want to cut mylar sheets or vinyl stencils for each book on a Cricut.
+Because she doesn't consider herself very artistic, she wanted simple designs.

 Painting the bricks:

-Using acrylic paint and a craft paint brush, I started by painting the top, one side and the bottom of my bricks (the "pages") a cream color.
-I took the paint to the edge and wasn't too worried about being precise, as I knew the "cover" would wrap around the side a little bit anyway.
+Using acrylic paint and a craft paint brush, she started by painting the top, one side, and the bottom of the bricks (the "pages") a cream color.
+She took the paint to the edge and didn't worry too much about precision, since the "cover" would wrap around slightly anyway.

-Using some painter's tape, I marked off the areas along those painted areas where the "front and back covers" will be - I probably marked about 1/4 inch border away from edges.
-On the next ones though, I think I'll just try to eyeball these lines.
-As the pavers aren't smooth, the lines weren't crisp anyway.
-And I'd rather not use lots of tape on this project.
+Using painter's tape, she marked off the areas along those painted sections where the "front and back covers" would be — roughly a 1/4 inch border from edges.
+On future bricks though, she said she'll probably just eyeball the lines.
+Since the pavers aren't smooth, the tape lines weren't perfectly crisp anyway — and she'd rather not use a ton of tape for this project.

-I then painted my "book covers."
-I used Midnight Blue on one and Black Cherry on the other.
+She then painted the "book covers," using Midnight Blue on one and Black Cherry on the other.

-The front, back and blank side ("spine"), along with the edges of the page sides, were painted in these colors.
+The front, back, blank side ("spine"), and the edges of the page sides were painted in these colors.

-Next came the actual book cover design.
-I measured my bricks and then using Pages, drew rectangles just smaller than the bricks - this was my design space.
-I then added text and, in later designs, some simple graphics within that design space.
-My first two were super simple - no images for scrolls or anything.
-I was able to fit two book cover designs to a page.
+She measured the bricks and, using Pages, drew rectangles slightly smaller than the bricks to create her design space.
+Then she added text and — in later designs — some simple graphics.
+The first two were super simple, with no scrollwork or images.
+She was able to fit two cover designs on one page.

-I cut out each design.
-And then I cut out the transfer paper slightly smaller than my paper pattern.
-I used black tranfer paper on the maroon brick and white transfer paper on the blue brick, tracing the design with a pen (as opposed to a stylus, which came with the transfer paper).
+She cut out each design, then cut transfer paper slightly smaller than the paper patterns.
+She used black tranfer paper on the maroon brick and white transfer paper on the blue brick, tracing the designs with a pen.

-Next, I simply used thin paint brushes and acrylic paint to go over the traced lettering.
+Next, she used thin paint brushes and acrylic paint to go over the traced lettering.

-I then repeated the same trace and paint steps for the spine.
-(Just stick to author initials on the spines!)
+She then repeated the same trace-and-paint steps for the spines — sticking to author initials there.

-One the fourth brick, I chose a chunky, block font - I really liked how that turned out!
-It was easier to paint, as it was easier to trace those lines and fill them in than with the other fonts I chose.
-So I'll probably do more block lettering going forward.
+On the fourth brick, she chose a chunky block font — which turned out to be her favorite.
+It was much easier to trace and fill in, so she'll likely do more block lettering going forward.

-I think on some of the upcoming books, I'll bust out my floral stencils and add some larger stenciled designs to the covers.
-I may also cut out a stencil on my Cricut with some basic scrolls and flourishes to dress up future covers when I'm not using a book-specific graphic.
+On some upcoming books, she plans to break out floral stencils and add larger designs to the covers.
+She may also cut basic scrolls and flourishes on her Cricut to dress up future covers when she's not using book-specific graphics.

 Stay tuned for updates on how these ideas actually pan out!